When it comes to Interviews, preparation is key.

 3. Discover the Company Culture

-Most organisations will have dedicated pages on their website to relay their Company Culture by revealing their Company Culture whether this be by a Mission Statement, a Company ethos or a Vision or Values page.
+Most organisations will have dedicated pages on their website to relay their Company Culture, whether this be through a Mission Statement, a Company ethos or a Vision or Values page.

-Although of course it is extremely unlikely that a Company would post negative testimonials on their website it worthwhile checking out testimonials and case studies to see how they work and the ways in which they are valued by their clients.
+Although it is extremely unlikely that a Company would post negative testimonials on their website, it worthwhile checking out testimonials and case studies to see how they work and the ways in which they are valued by their clients.

 6. Discover What their Employees say about them

-You can look on the Company website for any career case studies or on independent sites like Glassdoor which may reveal like google reviews opinions and information that a Company website may not reveal the organisation.
+You can look on the Company website for any career case studies or on independent sites like Glassdoor.
+These may reveal, like google reviews, opinions and information that a Company website may not reveal about the organisation.